debug-ito/wild-bind/README.md

 This binds an action to the 5 key (NumLock disabled) on a num pad.

-To activate, make it executable and run.
+To activate, run with `stack`.

-    $ chmod a+x simplest.hs
+    $ stack runghc simplest.hs
-    $ ./simplest.hs

 When activated, it shows an icon on the status bar.